jacojvv-dev/jacojvv.dev/blog/2020-08-13-a-case-for-a-lower-footprint-json-specification.md

 ### The problem

 A lot of what we transfer with APIs today is redundant data - namely - property names in JSON.
-You might think this is negligible detail of the JSON specification and the amount of data that is transferred is minimal - but it will add up over time.
+You might think this is a negligible detail of the JSON specification and the amount of data that is transferred is minimal - but it will add up over time.
 As an example of redundancy - let's look at my 4.26 GB CSV file - but convert it to a JSON file and compare the difference in size.

 _you may be wondering why I am comparing to a CSV file and the reason is rather simple - CSV is doing something right in the way it transfers data.
-Property names are only ever sent once and only once._
+Property names are only ever sent once._

 ### Converting and comparing the difference in size